Introduction

 | Basil | Pinch out tips, especially under cover | Tomatoes, salads, pesto |

-Rosemary is tougher and woodier, so take short sprigs from healthy green growth rather than cutting hard into old bare stems.
+With rosemary, take short sprigs from healthy green growth rather than cutting hard into old woody stems.
 It is brilliant with early potatoes, grilled food, bread and summer cooking.

 Basil